factor/factor/reference/allocator-full-comparison-20260908/CONTRACT.md

 foreground policy and Mach priority guards.
 These shared hosts do not provide fixed frequency or reserved cores.
 Cross-architecture absolute retired counts have different counter scope and are not directly comparable.

+## Diagnostic body probe

+`dispatch.factor` annotates actual method and policy definitions in a disposable process.
+It is intentionally excluded from timed runs.
+The source audit must supply the policy routine names for each frozen implementation; missing names fail instead of silently weakening coverage.
+Neutral shared mechanics do not need policy labels, but their bodies must be reviewed before that classification.

+`prototype-dispatch-probe.factor` and its retained native log show the mechanism on the corrected prototype: one method/engine entry per allocator and two LS register-choice entries.
+Chordal explicitly enters its prototype interval-repair engine, illustrating why a method-only selector audit is insufficient for the new completeness claim.
+This is a checked CFG pipeline smoke test in a native x86 VM, not execution of generated machine code or a performance measurement.
+Its historical script path uses the existing crossarch harness directory on agent1; the exact environment and partial-image reload are recorded in the status.